Anish-Tripathi/Nebula-Weather/README.md

-# 🌌 Nebula Weather
+# 🌌 SkyCast Weather

-**Nebula Weather** is a visually stunning and feature-rich weather forecasting application designed to deliver accurate, real-time weather data with an immersive user experience.
+**SkyCast Weather** is a visually stunning and feature-rich weather forecasting application designed to deliver accurate, real-time weather data with an immersive user experience.
 From current conditions to detailed forecasts and intuitive maps — it’s weather like you’ve never seen before.

 [🔗 View Live Demo](https://nebula-weather.vercel.app/)